 If aggressive lotions are used for the treatment, customers must use nourishing products at home to prevent lashes from becoming thinner, dehydrated wonky looking.

 Unlike most Lash Lift products on the market, ours are so gentle that NOTHING will happen to your customers’ lashes if they don’t use special nourishing products at home!
-Their lashes will not become dehydrated or start looking funny; they will be exactly as healthy-looking as before.
-However, if customers want to help their lashes become BETTER than they were before the treatment, here are the products that you should recommend to them:
+Their lashes will not become dehydrated or look funny; they will look as healthy as before.

 Differences between lash food and lash serums

-Lash Lift aftercare products have to nourish lashes after aggressive lotions have dehydrated them.
+Lash Lift aftercare products must nourish lashes after aggressive lotions have dehydrated them.
 It’s important to understand that there is a difference between the purpose of lash food products and serums.
 Lash food products are (usually) made of natural ingredients without the addition of chemicals.
-Their purpose is to provide lashes with nutrients that they need to become stronger and healthier looking, but they don’t grow lashes much longer.
+Their purpose is to give lashes the nutrients they need to become stronger and healthier, but they don’t grow lashes much longer.
 The most common lash food product is castor oil.

 Lash serums synthetically (with the help of chemicals) extend lash growth cycles and thus make lashes grow longer than they naturally would.
-Unfortunately, most lash serums provide very little to no food for lashes to grow healthier and stronger.
-That’s why they usually give a distinct spidery look to lashes – lashes are noticeably longer but as thin as they were before.
-There is a wide-spread misconception that serums grow NEW lashes as in awakening dormant lash follicles.
-In fact, majority of lash serums do no such thing.
-Instead, they just grow existing lashes so much longer that lashes that were too short to be noticed before the serum become visible, making it look like you’ve grown new lashes.
+Unfortunately, most lash serums provide little to no food for lashes to grow healthier and stronger.
+That’s why they usually give a distinct spidery look to lashes – lashes are noticeably longer but as thin as before.
+In addition, there is a widespread misconception that serums grow NEW lashes as in awakening dormant lash follicles.
+Unfortunately, the majority of lash serums do no such thing.
+Instead, they grow existing lashes so much longer than lashes that were too short to be noticed before the serum becomes visible, making it look like you’ve grown new lashes.

 If you are interested in the chemical differences between lash serums, you can read about them here.

-When choosing home care products, customers should bear in mind these differences and choose products according to their goals.
-If the intention is to both nourish lashes and to grow them longer, then both a serum and a lash food product should be used.
-Both products should be used in the evenings as our bodies rejuvenate and grow the most during the night when we sleep.
+When choosing home care products, customers should consider these differences and choose products according to their goals.
+For example, if the intention is to nourish and grow lashes longer, then both a serum and a lash food product should be used.
+In addition, both products should be used in the evenings as our bodies rejuvenate and grow the most during the night when we sleep.

-Lifting lotions dehydrate the skin underneath and around the eyebrows so it’s very important to nourish it at home after the treatment.
+Lifting lotions dehydrate the skin underneath and around the eyebrows, so nourishing it at home after the treatment is very important.
 Instead of using regular face creams for that, I’d recommend using something that also benefits eyebrows, so you kill two birds with one stone.

 Brow Lift’s primary purpose is to give eyebrows a fuller look and cover gappy areas where they were once over-plucked or had natural gaps.
-Laminated eyebrows are very soft so it’s necessary to use a brow styling gel to keep them looking like you want them.
-Since most people laminate their brows to make them look fuller, I decided to take the regular brow gel to the next level and add a cool 2-in-1 feature to it!
-The proprietary formula of our Brow BFF also grows brow hairs fuller (increases their diameter) so using it daily will enhance any brow lamination that you do.
+However, laminated eyebrows are very soft, so using a brow styling gel is necessary to keep them looking like you want them.
+In addition, using a brow gel daily will enhance any brow lamination you do.